juliesymons/juliesymons/GettingStarted.md

 * ComplexVectorField (a vector field with complex elements)
 * ColorField         (a field where each order-1 tensor is a pixel)

 Each field has a shape, a tensor shape, and an elementType.
 The field shape has a dimension.
-Each tensor has a dimension, called order.
+The tensor shape also  has a dimension, called an order.
 CCT supports up to 3 dimensions and up to 3rd-order tensors.
 Shapes are defined by layers, rows, and columns.
 A field with 3 dimensions has a shape with all of these: layers, rows, and columns.
 A field with 2 dimensions has rows and columns.
-Tensors hold elements, which are defined by the ElementType, e.g. Float32.

-Field.fieldShape.dimension
-Field.fieldShape

-The field types define the data in the tensor.
-A ScalarField points to a element.
-A VectorField points to a vector of elements, such as a color field which has 3 elements.

-Shape, fieldShape, tensorShape

-The field can have zero, one, two, or three dimensions.
-The actual size of the field dimensions is called the *FieldShape*. ,

-Tensors can have different dimensions, which are referred to as the tensor *order*.
 An order-0 tensor is called a scalar and contains a single number.
 An order-1 tensor is called a vector and contains one or more numbers.
 An order-2 tensor is called a matrix.
-The one after that is just called Tensor3 in CCT.
-This is currently the highest order supported by CCT.
+The 3rd-order tensor is just called Tensor3 in CCT.
+Tensors hold elements, which are defined by the ElementType, e.g. Float32.

-The elements are numbers, which can be real or complex, and stored as 32-bit floats, except for the `ColorField` which is a vector field holding three 8-bit color channels (red, green, blue).
 The complex fields have real and imaginary components, which are both floats.

-ElementType

-For example #1, `counter` is a scalar field.
-It's shape is (200, 200).

 Additional field types may be defined by the user.

-refer back to counter and colormovie and what are the calls like fieldShape, etc

-fieldShape
-* field Shape dimensions
-* layers 3rd dimension of a field
-* rows 2nd dimension
-* columns 1st dimension
+For example #1, `counter` is a `ScalarField`.
+It's field shape is Shape(200 200), 200 rows and 200 columns.
+Its dimensions is 2.
+The tensor order is 0.

+In the `BackgroundSubtraction` example, the `movie` field has the following:
+* movie.fieldShape = Shape(270 480)
+* movie.fieldShape.dimensions = 2
+* movie.tensorShape = Shape(3)
-* fieldType
+* movie.tensorShape.dimensions = 1
-* tensorOrder
+* movie.tensorOrder = 1
-* elementType
+* movie.elementType = Uint8Pixel

+This would show in the visual debugger as `ColorField( 720 480 )( 3 )`.

+The `ColorField` is a special case of the `VectorField`.
+The VectorField version has an `elementType` of `Float32`.

-which tutorial examples are relevant here :  there are several examples in the libcog/fields directory.
-In addtion to the `Counter` example, `CombiningFields` defines different types of fields and shows the various legal combinations of different fields.
+The cct-tutorial directory libcog/fields contains some examples using different types of fields and `CombiningFields` shows the various legal combinations of different fields.

 ## Sensors